Insurance and facial feminization surgery

 Insurance in Switzerland

 Although Switzerland is no EU member, it follows the same guidelines as the German health insurance.
-You can only get a ‘yes' if the treatment can not take place in Switzerland in time.
+Please check with your insurance company and (local) counselling center.

 Latest news: “For the first time in Switzerland, a court has ruled in favour of a transsexual person in a case brought against their health insurer.
 Basic coverage must pay for the woman’s face surgery which was the last stage of her sex reassignment process.”
 (Swissinfo)